 Poppies and shamrocks entwine by a view of the Mourne Mountains from Strangford Lough, places very dear to me.
 The inclusion of a handkerchief has resonances within the Troubles and it is also a handkerchief from my childhood; healing and forgiveness are ongoing for many people.

 Words stitched are the Falls Road in English and Gaelic.
 The Royal Victoria Hospital and Royal Belfast Hospital for Sick Children are situated on the Falls Road and I nursed children there before my later role as Art Therapist in the Geriatric Unit.
-Depicted, too, are images of a baby who represents the fragility of childhood and love of family, a soldier from World War 1 and another slightly older child.
+Depicted, too, are images of a baby and a young infant asleep, who speak for the vulnerability of childhood and love of family and a soldier from World War 1.

 In so many ways, society needs healing from the violence of conflict and threat of terrorism, global and local.
 These issues also encompass the refugee crisis and they bring suffering to so many in various parts of the world that in light of this suffering that humanity continues to undergo, confronting conflict and striving to speak about healing and reconciliation through my art and poetry will always be important elements within my work.